wacncontent/CustomizeTool/lastMonth/includes/powershell-setup.md

 	-------
 	0.8.16.1

-For instructions and a link to the latest version, see [How to Install and Configure Azure PowerShell](/documentation/articles/powershell-install-configure).
+For instructions and a link to the latest version, see [How to Install and Configure Azure PowerShell](powershell-install-configure.md).

 ### Set your Azure account and subscription

-If you don't already have an Azure subscription, you can sign up for a [trial](/pricing/1rmb-trial/).
+If you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits](http://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/) or sign up for a [free trial](http://azure.microsoft.com/pricing/free-trial/).

 Open an Azure PowerShell command prompt and log on to Azure with this command.